aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 17. Save a copy of your query by clicking on the **Save as** button.
 Name your query **last-1k-snort-alerts** and add a description.
 Click on the **save** button to continue.
 Click on the **Saved queries** tab to check your query is listed.
 17.  **Whoohoo!**  You can now perform adhoc queries on your Snort alert data using Athena!
 Try out some different sample queries to see what you can discover about the network traffic hitting your server.

-## L. Visualise Snort data in Quicksight
+## H. Visualise Snort data in Quicksight
 ---
 As you can see, its easy to get up and runing with Athena for ad-hoc queries of our Snort data.
 Next, we will set up some visualisations for our data using Quicksight.